The proposed new rules help ensure the health, safety, and welfare of residents receiving services in state licensed

 expenditures associated with the proposed rules.

-There are no new expenditures resulting from the proposed rules or impact on fees established in Part 201 of the
+There are no new expenditures resulting from the proposed rules or impact on fees established in the Act.
+Funding

-Code.
-Funding source for the program is through fees and GF/GP.
+source for the program is through fees and General Fund /General Purpose (GF/GP) monies.

 12. Describe how the proposed rules are necessary and suitable to accomplish their purpose, in relationship to the